 The skin product industry is constantly introducing new skin care ingredients, but there are some that have stayed popular because that have stood the test of time.
 One that is at the top of the list is a clay mask, and it’s with good reason.
 They’re easy to use, feel great and make your skin glow, all with one quick application.

 There are a few tips for getting the most out of your clay mask application, so incorporate these points the next time you use one.
 An insider tip is to not allow the mask to fully dry, especially if you have dry or flaking skin.
-Clay masks work by providing moisture and minerals when first applied wet, then as it begins to dry the mask stimulates the skin blood flow as it contracts.
+Clay masks work by providing moisture and minerals when first applied wet, then as it begins to dry, blood flow to the skin is stimulated as it contracts.
 The key is to avoid letting your mask get to the fully dry (and cracked) phase, and washing it off just as it starts to feel less tacky and the color lightens up.